jac307/MediaArtTutorials/IARTS1T03/WT-W4.md

 - **Completion and effort**
   All required components are present and submitted correctly.

-- **Lighting vocabulary and conceptual clarity**
+- **Use of ocabulary and conceptual clarity**
-  Accurate and intentional use of lighting terms (position, direction, intensity, colour, contrast, shadow, reflection) in both planning and written descriptions.
+  Accurate and intentional use

 - **Lighting design logic**
   Each lighting version demonstrates a clear and distinct approach, showing how light reshapes space, depth, and atmosphere without moving objects.

 - **Blender organization and workflow**
-  Proper use of collections (Geometry / Cameras / Lights), clear object and light naming, and removal of default lighting.
+  Proper use of collections (Geometry / Cameras), clear object and light naming, and removal of default lighting.

 - **Technical application in Blender**
-  Correct use of Spot and Area lights, thoughtful adjustments to position, rotation, colour, intensity, radius, and influence.

 - **Rendered output**
-  Renders clearly communicate the lighting choices and are taken from multiple viewpoints.

 This is still an exploratory exercise, but at this stage, **intentional lighting decisions and technical clarity matter more than experimentation alone**.